A little history behind Takoma Groove Camp...

 The name of camp was changed in 2009 from 'Combo Camp' to 'Takoma Groove Camp', which was seen as a better description of what the camp ultimately was all about, groove.
 Grooving better on your instrument, in bands, school, family and life.
 Grooving better as musicians, friends and people.
 As Stevie Wonder states, "Just because a record has a groove, don't make it in the groove."

 Camp also relocated to its current location at Seeker's Church in Takoma, D.C.
 The church is very unassuming from the outside, as seen from across the street at the Takoma Metro Station.
 However, the church is a truly wonderful space to hold camp that we've been blessed with.
 Inside and out it is perfect for our needs to run camp.
 And the people who run and manage the church are wonderful and accommodating folks.

 Different instructors have been brought in, as other ones left to concentrate on other musicals interests, jobs and life.
-Paul Foreman and Julie Stoessel are two of our current, core instructors who really fit the bill for Groove Camp, and they have each been with the camp now for a number of years.
+Chris Colvin, Julie Stoessel and Brendan Casey are some of our current, core instructors who really fit the bill for Takoma Groove Camp, and they have all been with the camp now for a number of years.

 Takoma Groove Camp continues to grow outside of the summer sessions.
 There are lots of other activities and events throughout the year, that are associated with or run under the auspices of Takoma Groove Camp.
 Here are a few examples...

-- Concerts and shows are booked at venues around the area for younger, local bands who have original songs and a good product, who are trying to gig at bigger and better places.
-Some of the venues where these shows have been held are...930Club, The Fillmore Silver Spring, Growlers in Gaithersburg, Electric Maid, Capital City Cheesecake, JJ Muldoon's & Austin Grill.
+-Concerts and shows are booked at venues around the area for younger, local bands who have original songs and a good product, who are trying to gig at bigger and better places.
+Some of the venues where these shows have been held are...930Club, The Fillmore Silver Spring, Growlers in Gaithersburg, Electric Maid, Capital City Cheesecake, JJ Muldoon's, Austin Grill and Villain & Saint.